devrath/urban-octo-jetpack-compose/README.md

 * Displaying a `list using a lazyColumn` using `itemsIndexed` and performing `onClick`
 * Simple example of using a `constraint layout` in compose
 * Different ways of handeling`side-effects` in jetpack compose.
+* Using the compose navigation for navigating from one screen to another and passing the data between them